telerik/maui-docs/controls/datagrid/columns/skiasharp-cell-renderer.md

 # .NET MAUI DataGrid SkiaSharp Cell Renderer

-This article describes how to extend the functionality of a [.NET MAUI DataGrid]({%slug datagrid-overview%}) column and render custom cell content when the DataGrid is rendered with the SkiaSharp library.
+When your [.NET MAUI DataGrid]({%slug datagrid-overview%}) is rendered with the SkiaSharp library, you can extend the functionality of a DataGrid column and render custom cell content.

 * `CellRenderer`(`DataGridCellRenderer`)&mdash;Defines a renderer that allows custom rendering of cells when the DataGrid is rendered with SkiaSharp.
 To use this in iOS and MacCatalyst, the `RadDataGrid`.`RenderMode` needs to be set to `SkiaSharp`.